miaoshenggeek/2022/README.md

-# LeetCode Problems in Python
+# LeetCode Questions in Python